 A second video (Faro Overflight August 2016) shows essentially the same features but in reverse order.
-Credit to YCS/Lighthawk flight by Gerry Whitley over the contaminated Faro minesite.
-Starts in Rose Creek and proceeds upstream over the Cross Valley Pond and Dam, the Intermediate Pond and Dam, and concludes beyone the 4 km long Rose Creek Tailings Area.
+It starts in the downstream portion of Rose Creek and proceeds upstream over the Cross Valley Pond and Dam, the Intermediate Pond and Dam, and concludes beyond the 4 km long Rose Creek Tailings Area.
 It is worth noting that the dull orange of the Polishing Pond has not improved over the past year.

-The cost of the Faro mine cleanup is estimated ito be hundreds of millions of dollars and to take at least four centuries.
+The cost of the Faro mine cleanup is estimated to be hundreds of millions of dollars and to take at least four centuries.

 Faro Mine Water Test Results